 It is very common for customers to underestimate the amount time and materials required to complete a professional installation of Swann Security Cameras and CCTV systems.
-The installation of a 4-camera system can take 4-8 hours depending on the complexity of the job, and there can also be significant material costs.
+The installation of a 4 camera system can take anywhere from 4 to 8 hours depending on the complexity of the job, and there can also be significant material costs.
 At Jim’s, professional installation starts at $150 per camera or $600 for a 4-camera system including NVR/DVR.
-But, these figures can be impacted by a range of factors which may increase the price of your install.
+But these figures can be impacted by a range of factors which may increase the price of your install.

 What factors influence the cost of a Swann Security Camera Installation?